Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh is the eleventh plague of Egypt.
+Jayesh rocks a sweet beard of power.

-Updated on: [18/4/2025]
+Updated on: [19/4/2025]
 <!-- #jokeEnd -->